Understanding positional transparency in ad pods

 These parameters are optional.
-Media owners can implement based on their monetization preferences, and buyers can adjust their bidding strategies as desired.
+Media owners can implement based on their monetisation preferences, and buyers can adjust their bidding strategies as desired.

-Together with improved positional transparency, this creates more options around balancing ad revenue with ad volume and the viewer experience, and introduces more control around yield optimization in CTV.
+Together with improved positional transparency, this creates more options around balancing ad revenue with ad volume and the viewer experience, and introduces more control around yield optimisation in CTV.

 For example, if a media owner has a target revenue for a full show or stream, and manages to make that target revenue within the first few pods, they could decide to omit or shorten the remaining ad breaks.

-The new OpenRTB 2.6 ad pod features are instrumental in helping media owners maximize yield and helping buyers make the most of their media investment.
+The new OpenRTB 2.6 ad pod features are instrumental in helping media owners maximise yield and helping buyers make the most of their media investment.
 And, they ultimately enable a better viewer experience.

 If you’re ready to get started and need support, please don’t hesitate to get in touch.
 Our team’s here to help.